xpopy/Boten-Anna/README.md

 # Installation (Windows)
-1. Download the bot, either as a zip (unzip it where you want it) or clone it
+1. Download the bot, either as a zip (unzip it where you want it) or clone it using git

 2. Install python 3.8.1: